 something else with the

-umbrella when it’s open like dance with it.
+umbrella when it’s opened, like dance with it.

-It’s also possible that you can’t really make a pull request because your needs are specific, or you don’t have the time (that’s sad but, hey, I know it happens) or any other personnal reason.
+It’s also possible that you can’t really make a pull request because your needs are specific, or you don’t have the time (that’s sad but, hey, I know it happens) or any other personal reason.
 So what do you do?
 There’s no real alternative.
-You copy and paste the code, modify it to fit your needs and use your modified version.
+You copy/paste the code, modify it to fit your needs and use your modified version.
 And whenever there’s a change to the upstream function, chances are you’ll never know.

 You have made your own private copy of